 Entering Student Merit Scholarships--Frequently Asked Questions

-Do I need to apply for an Entering Student Merit Scholarships?
+Do I need to apply for an Entering Student Merit Scholarship?

 No. The scholarship is based on the information contained in your application and no separate application is required.

 How does the school determine the amount of the scholarship I receive?

 Entering Student Merit Scholarships are awarded based on a matrix that combines LSAT score and cumulative undergraduate G.P.A.
 Applicants from undergraduate schools that do not use a traditional 4.0 grading system and applicants who received an undergraduate degree from a foreign school will be awarded a scholarship consistent with the matrix using an individualized assessment of the applicant’s complete file.

 Merit Scholarship Matrix - Fall 2019

 *Living stipends are only available for Presidential Award recipients. $1,350 per month credited to student account monthly.
 Living stipends are applied August 1 – July 31 for students that begin in the fall.

 How long do I get to keep my scholarship?

 Entering Student Merit Scholarships are initially awarded for the academic year, Fall and Spring terms (or in the Spring and Fall terms if the recipient first enrolls in January).
 Entering Student Merit Scholarships are guaranteed to be renewed for your second and third years provided you remain eligible to continue enrollment and don’t take a leave of absence.
 A full time student will receive his or her scholarship each semester for a maximum of six semesters.
 A part-time student will receive his or her scholarship each semester for a maximum eight semesters.

 What do I need to do to retain my scholarship after the first year?